About

 Day In The Life - Earnings - Employment - Career Path Forecast -

-Engineering technologists who work in research and development build or set up equipment, prepare and conduct experiments, collect data, calculate or record results, and help engineers or scientists in other ways, such as making prototype versions of newly designed equipment.
-They also assist in design work, often using computer-aided design (CAD) equipment.
+Engineering technicians who work in research and development build or set up equipment, prepare and conduct experiments, collect data, calculate or record results, and help engineers or scientists in other ways, such as making prototype versions of newly designed equipment.
+They also assist in design work, often using computer-aided design and drafting (CADD) equipment.

 Most engineering technologists specialize in certain areas, learning skills and working in the same disciplines as engineers.
 Occupational titles, therefore, tend to reflect those of engineers.